Level Plains PD leadership visits governor

 People are also reading…

-Ivey awarded a total of nearly $68,000 to provide upgrades to police departments in Level Plains, Headland and Taylor.
+Ivey awarded nearly $68,000 to provide upgrades to police departments in Level Plains, Headland, and Taylor.

 The grants, administered by ADECA, came from more than $750,000 allocated by the U.S. Department of Justice for law enforcement equipment.